Keep that smile all year

 If you’re having trouble thinking of an experience, a company such as Cloud 9 Living can help.
 Some of its most popular experiences for kids include whitewater rafting, stock car ride-alongs or learning to fly, says Bobby Augst, executive vice president of Cloud 9 Living.

 Augst says 10 years from now, when your kids think back to that holiday or birthday, they won’t remember the video game or gift card you gave them.
 “But they’ll remember the time they went for a ride in a stock car for the rest of their lives,” he says.

 Smaller experience gifts are just as fun — like a trip to the movies or a nighttime hike, Braun says.

 “In the end, this is the gift that keeps on giving.
 They’ll remember that much better than Star Wars Legos,” she says.

 Classes and lessons

 For a different type of experience, lessons and other classes can make for great long-lasting gifts.
 If your children like certain sports or musical instruments, it can be a great option for them to polish their craft.
-These kinds of gifts can also allow a child to try an activity he might not otherwise get a chance to participate in that he's had his eye on.
+These kinds of gifts can also allow a child to try an activity he or she has been considering that he might not otherwise get a chance to participate in.

 “My son was very interested in running and track at the time, and the camp was geared toward younger kids,” she says.